 Fair Use/Fair Dealing Week is an annual event sponsored by the Association of Research Libraries.
-The Library Copyright Office organizes events during the week that celebrate fair use, the foremost user's right under U.S. copyright law.
+The Library Copyright Office organizes events during the week (or alternate weeks, based on the U-M calendar) that celebrate fair use, the foremost user's right under U.S. copyright law.

 Copyright Review Management System

 The Copyright Review Management System (CRMS) supports copyright review of works in HathiTrust.
 Its creation was supported by three National Leadership Grants from the Institute of Museum and Library Services (IMLS).

 The first grant, LG-05-08-0141-08, supported the creation of a system to review books published in the United States and of a group of research libraries that contributed staff time to copyright review.
 It ran from December 2008 to November 2011.
 The second grant, LG-05-11-0150-11, continued support for that work and supported the creation of a new system to review books published in Australia, Canada, and the United Kingdom.
 It ran from December 2011 to November 2014.
 A final grant, LG-05-14-0042-14, supported more work on non-U.S. publications, creation of a sustainable business plan for HathiTrust copyright determinations, and the preparation of a toolkit for institutions pursuing similar projects, Finding the Public Domain: Copyright Review Management System Toolkit.
 It ran from December 2014 to February 2016.
 Over the course of the three grants, the project identified over 300,000 public domain works in HathiTrust.